Professional Development Funding

 - The faculty member must complete an application and submit according to the timeline below.

-- Faculty who receive a PDA must have spent no more than $750 in non-travel expenses within an academic year.
-This will be indicated on the application form.
+- Faculty who receive a PDA must have spent no more than $800 in non-travel expenses within an academic year and must indicate that on the application form.

-In making its decision, the Committee will take into account the following factors:
+In making its decision, the Committee will take into account in the follow factors:

 - The merit of the project